The inverse limit topology and profinite descent on Picard groups in $K(n)$-local homotopy theory: The inverse limit topology on -local Picard groups

 Alternatively, we can restrict to \emph{coherent} modules over $\Zp$.
 (Note $\Qp$ is not a coherent $\Zp$-module.)
 The equivalence then follows from the Grothendieck existence theorem below. \end{rem} \begin{rem} \Cref{thm:R-mod_moore} can be viewed as a Grothendieck existence theorem for $K(n)$-local commutative ring spectra.
 In algebraic geometry, the Grothendieck existence theorem states: \begin{enumerate} \item \textup{(Coherent sheaf version, \cite[Theorem 5.1.4]{EGA_III1})}\quad Let $R$ be a Noetherian ring complete with respect to an ideal $I$, and $X$ be a proper $R$-scheme.
 Write $X_j:=X\times_R \spec R/I^j$ and $\mathfrak{X}=\colim_j X_j$ for the completion of $X$ at $I$.
 Then the restriction functor induces an equivalence of categories of coherent sheaves:

-In \cite[Theorem 1.3]{Alper-Hall-Rydh}, Alper-Hall-Rydh proved this statement for certain quotient stacks. \item \textup{(Functor points of view version, \cite[Theorems 2.20 and 2.22]{Alper2015artin})} \quad Let $\mathfrak{X}$ be an algebraic stack locally of finite type over a field $k$.
+In \cite[Theorem 1.3]{Alper-Hall-Rydh}, Alper--Hall--Rydh proved this statement for certain quotient stacks. \item \textup{(Functor points of view version, \cite[Theorems 2.20 and 2.22]{Alper2015artin})} \quad Let $\mathfrak{X}$ be an algebraic stack locally of finite type over a field $k$.
 Then for every complete local Noetherian $k$-algebra $(R,\mfrak)$, the restriction functor induces an equivalence of categories (groupoids):